 - Feeling fuller after eating smaller portions

-Month 4 and Beyond: Sustainable Fat Loss
+Month 4+: Achieving Sustainable Fat Loss

 Optimizing Your Semaglutide Dose for Smooth Progress

-Starting Ozempic at the right dose—and increasing it gradually—is key to minimizing side effects and achieving consistent weight loss.
+Starting Ozempic at the right dose and increasing it gradually is key to minimizing side effects and achieving consistent weight loss.

 Gentle Escalation to Minimize Side Effects

-Ozempic is usually started at a low dose (0.25 mg per week) and increased slowly every four weeks based on how your body responds.
+Ozempic is usually started at a low dose (0.25 mg per week) and increased slowly every 4 weeks based on how your body responds.
 Most patients move to a 0.5 mg, 1 mg, or 2 mg dose over time.

 - Nausea